 How One Person Can Change the World

+The Man Who Planted Trees – a story of one person’s sacrifice to benefit future generations and the environment – will be featured at the next First Friday Films at American Memorial Park on March 4th at 6:30 p.m.
 The animated movie brings to life the classic story of an old man who collects acorns and other seedlings and revives a once deserted and barren wasteland and creates a beautiful environment for building homes and raising families.
 Guest speakers will highlight the importance of trees and how they breathe life into the world.
 Don’t miss out on this wonderful and educational event!

 The Man Who Planted Trees is made possible by generous support from the Tan Sui Lin Foundation and the Mariana Islands Nature Alliance (MINA).
 First Friday Films is a monthly environmental film series from the National Park Service and the Division of Environmental Quality.